Mihir-solanki-13/Yoga_Classes_enrollment/README.md

 - Developing a React application to interact with the backend.
 - Creating two forms on the same page—one for participant enrollment and another for fee payment.
 - Ensuring proper validation and user-friendly interfaces for data entry.

+### Deployment
+Frontend on Netlify:
+Run npm run build to generate the production-ready build.
+Host on Netlify:

+Backend on render:
+Ensure the backend is deployed and accessible.
+Configure the frontend to connect to the deployed backend.